 - It involves decision making

-Management is a continuous process of achieving organizational goals and objectives effectively and efficiently by using management functions.
+Management is a continuous process of achieving organizational goals and objectives effectively and efficiently by using Managerial functions.

 The four basic functions of management are planning, organizing, leading, and controlling.

-Planning is the act of establishing organizational goals and create a course of action to achieve them.
+Planning is the act of establishing organizational goals and creating a course of action to achieve them.
 During the planning phase, managers make strategic decisions to set a direction for the organization.

 The purpose of organizing is to distribute the resources and delegate tasks to personnel to achieve the goals established in the planning stage.
-Managers may need to work with other departments of the organization, such as finance and human resources, to organize the budget and collecting raw material.
+Managers may need to work with other departments of the organization, such as finance and human resources, to organize the budget and collect raw materials.